yetzehev/Crop-Wild-Relatives-Gto/README.md

-This repository contains the data and scripts to  survey crop wild relatives (CWR) in GUanajuato.
+This repository contains the data and scripts to  survey crop wild relatives (CWR) in Guanajuato.
+Data was retrieved from https://enciclovida.mx/ using the  category "Filtros adicionales" > "Parientes silvestres de cultivos"